Lameck-22/step-by-step-guide-on-how-to-create-a-database-postgres-in-Linux-server-using-Linux-commands/README.md

 - Inside postgres.conf we search for the listening address and change the localhost to (*) to enable connection to the database.
 - And adding  "host    all             all             0.0.0.0/0               md5" at the bottom inside the ph-hba file
 <img width="1366" height="768" alt="Screenshot (11)" src="https://github.com/user-attachments/assets/b1c56205-384e-4379-bc1b-5936ee91ebe6" />

+### STEP 7 : Accessing the database in Dbeaver
+- I created a new connection for postgresql, host was ip address, port 5432, database lamecko, password 1234, Tested connection and finished the connection as below.
 <img width="1366" height="768" alt="Screenshot (12)" src="https://github.com/user-attachments/assets/a4751a33-3e01-48db-943c-914a1b49ad62" />